zukunft/zukunft.com/README.md

 backend - internal
 - sbx (SandBoX)            - the user sandbox tables where the adjustments of the users are saved
+- shr (SHaRe)              - the sharing settings
+- ptc (ProTeCt)            - the protection settings
 - lst (LiST)               - an array of objects
 - typ (TYPe)               - field name to connect predefind functionality to a core object
 - pdi (PreDIcate)          - define the connection type between two core objects (verb is a spcial form of predicate for triples)